spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-publishing/publish-and-synchronization.md

 P&S inspires intelligent solutions and smart architecture designs!
 {% endinfo_block %}

-When desining a solution using P&S we need to consider the following concerns in our applications
+When designing a solution using P&S we need to consider the following concerns in our applications
 - eventual consistency for data available in storefronts
 - horizontal scalability of Publish process (native) and Sync process (requires development)
 - data object limitations